April 10, 2017

-The first week of the 2017 Regular Legislative Session is complete.
+The fifth week of the 2017 Regular Legislative Session has concluded.

 We will provide periodic updates as the Legislative Session continues, and for any relevant legislation, the full text of each bill and any amendments can be found on the legislative web sites. (http://www.flsenate.gov; http://www.myfloridahouse.com; and http://www.leg.state.fl.us.)
 Updates from the last report are in bold text.

 Land Acquisition Trust Fund: CS/SB 234 requires that the sum of $35 million be distributed from the Land Acquisition Trust Fund annually to the St. Johns River Water Management District for projects dedicated to the restoration of the St. Johns River and its tributaries or the Keystone Heights Lake Region.
-It has passed two of its three committees.
-The House companion is HB 847 by Representative Payne.
+It has passed all committees and is on the Special Order Calendar for April 12.
+The House companion is HB 847 by Representative Payne, which has not yet been heard.

 Aquifer Replenishment: HB 755 by Representative Albritton requires additional permit conditions for certain projects involving underground injection and authorizes DEP to develop specific rule criteria for advanced water treatment and to establish additional conditions for construction of advanced water treatment facilities and underground injection.
 It has passed its first committee.
-The Senate companion is SB 1438 by Senator Broxson.
+The Senate companion is SB 1438 by Senator Broxson, which has passed its first committee.

 Public Notification of Pollution: Senator Galvano has filed legislation, SB 532 requiring reporting and public notice of pollution spills.
 Following on the heels of a sinkhole in a Mosaic settling pond and sewage spills in Pinellas County, the Governor had directed an emergency rule on public notification.
 The more permanent rule proposed by DEP was invalidated and the legislation is to direct further permittee and agency action in the event of a spill.
-Unlike the invalidated rule, the legislation keeps the public notification thru the press a function of the agency.
+Unlike the invalidated rule, the legislation keeps the public notification through the press a function of the agency.
 It will require agency rulemaking.
-It has passed two committees.
-Representative Peters has filed the companion bill, HB 1065.
+It has passed all committees and is on the Special Order Calendar for April 13.
+Representative Peters has filed the companion bill, HB 1065, which has not been heard.

 Water Planning: HB 413 by Representative Antone creates the Water Oversight & Planning Board to provide statewide oversight to water supply, water quality restoration, and protection of water and natural systems.
 The membership will consist of 15 members and the Board will have oversight of water supply planning; new potential sources of supply; and the identities of the largest consumers of water.
 The bill has received three committees of reference.
-The Senate companion is SB 1300 by Senator Gibson.
+The Senate companion is SB 1300 by Senator Gibson, which has not been heard.

-Central and Southern Florida Project for Flood Control: SB 818 by Senator Simmons directs the South Florida Water Management District to take control of discharges of water from Lake Okeechobee and take a leadership role in the rehabilitation of the Herbert Hoover Dike.
+Central and Southern Florida Project for Flood Control: SB 816 by Senator Simmons directs the South Florida Water Management District to take control of discharges of water from Lake Okeechobee and take a leadership role in the rehabilitation of the Herbert Hoover Dike.
 The bill also requires the district to set a goal of increasing lake storage up to a specified amount to reduce certain discharges and specifies that the state does not waive sovereign immunity for torts relating to the dike or project.
 The House companion is HB 1211 by Representative Roth.
+Neither bill has been heard.

 Verification of Employment Eligibility: HB 443 by Representative Gruters requires employers to use the E-Verify system to verify employment eligibility.
 The bill prohibits an employer from knowingly or intentionally employing an unauthorized alien and provides for suspension or loss of business licensure for noncompliance.
 The bill tasks the Department of Business and Professional Regulation with enforcement, including an online system for filing complaints.
 It has been referred to three committees and currently has no Senate companion.

 Low-Voltage Electric Fences: SB 190 by Senator Artiles provides requirements for a low-voltage electric fence to be permitted as a low-voltage alarm system project.
 The bill has passed its first of three committees.
 The House companion, HB 241 by Representative Williamson, also has three committees of reference.
-The Senate bill has passed its first committee.
-The House bill has passed two committees.
+The Senate bill has passed two of three committees.
+The House bill has passed the full House and is in Senate messages.

 Dogs in Vehicles: SB 320 by Senator Steube requires a person transporting a dog in the open bed of a pickup truck or an open area of any vehicle or trailer to keep the dog within certain secured containers or securely tether the dog.
 The bill also preempts to the state the regulation of the transportation of dogs in motor vehicles.
 It has been referred to three committees.
 The house companion, HB 627 by Representative Moskiwitz is in the same posture.

 Fire Safety: HB 325 by Representative McClain provides that the installation and maintenance of an automatic fire sprinkler system is not required in certain nonresidential farm buildings.
-There is currently no Senate companion.
+It has not been scheduled for hearing and there is currently no Senate companion.

 Agricultural Land Classification and Assessment: SB 86 by Senator Steube provides an exception from a requirement for lands to be classified as agricultural for taxation purposes and requires that land jointly used for commercial nonagricultural purposes and bona fide agricultural purposes directly related to apiculture be classified as agricultural.
 The bill has been referred to three committees but not yet scheduled for hearing.
 There is currently no House companion.

 Sales Tax Exemptions for Agricultural Products: HB 765 by Representative McClain revises maximum sales prices of certain farm trailers exempt from the sales and use tax, and exempts certain animal health products and agricultural items from tax.
 It has been referred to three committees.
-It is related to SB 1536 by Senator Perry.
+It is related to SB 1536 by Senator Perry which has passed its first committee.

 Agricultural Practices: HB 1231 by Representative Raburn exempts animal health products from sales tax and removes the the requirement for certain pesticide fees.
 It also provides that painted marks on trees identify posted land.
-It is similar to SB 1536 by Senator Perry.
+The bill has passed two of three committees.
+It is similar to SB 1536 by Senator Perry, which has passed its first committee.

 Rural Economic Development Initiative: SB 600 by Senator Grimsley requires an analysis of the Rural Economic Development Initiative and rural areas of opportunity; revises legislative intent relating to the Rural Economic Development Initiative; and revises the duties, responsibilities, and membership of the Rural Economic Development Initiative.
-It has been referred to three committees.
-It is scheduled for its first hearing on March 13.
-The House companion, HB 333 by Representative Clemons has three committees.
-Related provisions also appear in the controversial House economic development reform package, HB 7005, which is on the House calendar.
+It has been referred to three committees and has passed two.
+The House companion, HB 333 by Representative Clemons has three committees and has passed one.
+Related provisions also appear in the controversial House economic development reform package, HB 7005, which has passed the full House and is in Senate messages.

 Medical Cannabis Research and Education: SB 1472 by Senator Galvano creates the “Medicinal Cannabis Research and Education Act” to establish the Coalition for Medicinal Cannabis Research and Education within the H. Lee Moffitt Cancer Center and Research Institute, Inc. It also establishes the Medicinal Cannabis Research and Education Board to direct the operations of the coalition and requires the board to advise specified entities and officials regarding medicinal cannabis research and education in the state.
-The House companion is HB 1777 by Representative Toledo.
+It has passed its first committee.
+Provisions from this bill have been amended onto SB 406.
+The House companion is HB 1177 by Representative Toledo.
+Both bills have three committee references.

 Medical Marijuana Tax Projection: According to the Revenue Estimating Conference, there are currently 17,218 users allowed the current law.
 If DOH successfully finalizes the proposed rule without any changes by July 3, 2017, and begins issuing identification cards by October 3, 2017, an additional 88,687 users will come on the market gradually through June 2020.
 Under that scenario, sales totaling $44,068,238 are estimated for fiscal year 2017-18 resulting in sales tax collection of 2,521,956.